shangma/math_expression_recognition/README.md

 0. Recognition Performance:

 	0. Recognition for digits looks good, especially for machine-printed numbers.
+There are still some errors for 1 and 7.
+Sometimes, if 7 is wrtten with a horizontal line in the middle, it will be recognized as a plus sign.
-	0. However, due to the lack of training data of operators, there is still room for improvement on this part.
+	0. Recognition for operators looks good for '+', 'x', and '*'.
+The operator '-' is  difficult.
+When it is very short, it looks like a dot, and the network cannot recognize it properly.

 Usage: